TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 Parameters specific to the session window:

-**endSessionCondition **- the session window  can close not only on timeout; it will also close when the expression entered in this field will evaluate to true.
+**endSessionCondition** - the session window can close not only on timeout; it will also close when the expression entered in this field will evaluate to true.
 Set it to `false` if the only way to close the window is through session timeout.

 **sessionTimeout**- session window will close after this time since the last event.

 **emitWhen** - determines when the event with the result of the aggregation will be emitted.

+Possible values are:
+- `On each event` - Window won't be emitted on end, but after each event.
+This would be useful e.g. when we want to know values of aggregations while session is in progress, but we're not interested in specific event ending the session.
+- `After session end`

 ## Single-side-join

-> We have decided to change some terms we use to refer to concepts or parts of Nussknacker.
-One of the changes we made is to change the name of the Outer-join component to Single-side-join.
-Because the Nussknacker Designer GUI has not been updated yet, the old name of the component is shown on the picture.
-Once we refactor Nussknacker Designer, we will update this page accordingly.

 Single-side-join component is conceptually similar to components computing aggregates in time windows, so it is convenient to discuss it here.
 Conceptually Single-side-join is an equivalent of the [left (or right) join](https://www.w3schools.com/sql/sql_join.asp) .
 In SQL case, the left join returns all records from the left table, and the matched records from the right table.
 In Nussknacker's case the Single-side-join will join two ‘branches’ of a scenario - the Main branch and the Joined branch and will **return exactly as many events as there were in the Main branch**.
 Even if no events will be matched in the Joined branch, an event will be emitted, with the value corresponding to the aggregator selected - null for List and Set, 0 for Sum, null for Min and Max. **The time window boundaries will be determined by the event coming from the main branch** and will be in the range of \[main-branch-event-event-time, main-branch-event-event-time + windowLength\].